 Pages 10 and 11 - Why do you think the family is looking at the map? (to plan a hike, find the track) What is the man in the car looking at?
 Where do you think he wants to go?
-What are the advantages of using a paper map? (easy to carry, not all maps are on computers) What are the advantages of using a computer? (easy to find maps, range of maps, gives the shortest or quickest route) Ask the students to discuss the following questions with a partner.
-(Making connections) What maps does your family use?
-What other things can you use to find your way? (street/motorway signs, compass)
+Why would the paper map be better than the computer? (easy to carry, not all maps are on computers) (Making connections) What maps does your family use?
+What other things can we use to find our way? (street/motorway signs, compass)

-Pages 12 and 13 - Support the students to read "interesting".
+Pages 12 and 13 - Read pages 12 and 13.
 Discuss the things that make people look different, such as hair colour, clothes, gender, and height.
 Discuss what makes us the same, for example, same class, same grade, all have legs, arms, hair, and so on.
-(Main idea) Explain that some of us like the same things; some of us like different things.
+(Main idea) Explain that some of us like the same things: some of us like different things.
 All of us are different; all of us are the same in some way.